elinucknack/device-state/README.md

 ## Usage

-After the connection to the MQTT server, the device state is sent every 15 seconds using the `device-topic/state` topic.
+After the connection to the MQTT server, the device state is sent every 15 seconds using the `device-topic/state` topic, the `retain` flag is set to `true` and the `QoS` flag is set to `2`.

 The device state contains the following data:
 - `architectureName`